UniversalDependencies/docs/_hy/dep/nmod.md

 * `nmod`: noun modifier functionally corresponds to an attribute,
 * [nmod:poss](): noun modifier functionally corresponds to a possessives,
-* [nmod:obl](): noun modifier functionally corresponds to an oblique argument or adjunct.
+* [nmod:obl](): noun modifier functionally corresponds to a core or an oblique argument or adjunct.

 In Armenian `nmod` is used: